 For understudied contact zones and for new zones, if discovered, relationships should be established de-novo; if genotyping of more than few samples covering the range of morphotype frequencies will prove impractical, relationships could be approximated using data on at least two genotyped samples with maximally contrast structure (ideally – pure M. edulis and M. trossulus) and the “genotype to morphotype calculator” (eq.
 3).
 We claim that morphotypes could be useful both for detection of new contact zones and for their formal genetic description – preliminary selection, by morphotype frequencies, of most pure samples or subsamples needed for verification of species identity and of most mixed ones needed for assessment of the extent of hybridization and mixing.
 Indeed our exercise with prediction, using eq.
 3, of taxonomic structure of the White Sea populations based solely on maximum and minimum morphotype frequencies in regional populations brought satisfactory results.

+The relationships between the morphotype frequencies and the taxonomic structure of populations will have to be established de novo in understudied or, potentially, new contact zones.
+Should the genotyping of more than a few samples covering the range of the morphotype frequencies prove impractical, the relationships could be approximated using the data on at least two genotyped samples with the most contrasting structure (ideally, pure M. edulis and pure M. trossulus) and the “genotype to morphotype calculator” (eq.
+3).

+We claim that the morphotype test may be useful for the detection of new contact zones and for their formal genetic description.
+The procedure would involve a preliminary selection, with the help of the morphotype frequencies, of the purest samples or subsamples needed for the verification of the species identity and of most mixed ones needed for the assessment of the extent of hybridization and mixing.
+Indeed, we predicted the taxonomic structure of the White Sea populations based solely on maximum and minimum morphotype frequencies in regional populations using eq.
+3, and the results of this prediction were quite satisfactory.

 In case of historical or archaeological collections the only way to translate the proportion of T-morphotypes in samples into taxonomic structure is to use actualistic principle.
 If assessment of correspondence between morphotypes and genotypes was undertaken for the area of sample origin then one could use this information for retrognosis.
 Certainly such assessments are possible for quantitatively representative samples but not for small samples or singular shells.
 We are pessimistic about the utility of morphotypes for interpretation of paleontological data since both geography and local oceanographic conditions, variable at long timescale, seem to affect morphotype frequencies in conspecifics.